adamosoftware/AzureXmlSerializer/README.md

     }

 You can omit the credentials argument if the container doesn't require it.
 Credentials are typically required for uploads although the `Upload` method marks them as optional to be consistent with the `Download` method.

+The `BlobUri` object is a helper class that makes it easier to form blob URIs from the relevant components account name, container, and blob path.
+You can use an ordinary string also, but I find the BlobUri handy.